Also on this page:

-According to U.S. News and World Report (2014-2015), 97 percent of Bethany College students live on campus.
+For example, almost all Bethany College students choose to live on campus.
 It’s easy to understand why.
 Housing options include apartment-style suites, traditional all female and all-male residence halls, and two-story residences designed to promote community living.
-If you want to compare on-campus and off-campus living costs, calcxml.com has an online budget calculator to do just that.
+If you want to compare on-campus and off-campus living costs, CalcXML.com has an online budget calculator to do just that.

 When you’re ready to venture on your own, start your search for off-campus housing at your school’s student services department.
 Many universities maintain a database of nearby off-campus accommodations.
 If you’re a West Virginia University student, you can search online for your ideal off-campus lodging.
 Sites such as campusrent.com and apartmentguide.com have interactive West Virginia pages to make your off-campus apartment search much easier.
 Remember to watch out for housing scams; avoid “bargains” that may cost you more money in the long run.